akpatiudo/officenetworklab/README.md

  - 6. Configure each PC to obtain an IP address via DHCP.
  - 7. Configure the phones to communicate with each other and send data.
  - 8. Verifies Communication:
    - a.
-Extablish a Call from Hr to IT department
+Establish a Call from Hr to IT department
    - b.
 Pc0 in IT pings laptop1 in Hr
    - c.
 Pc02 in Sales pings Pc4 in Hr
    - d.
-Show the ICMP activitives captured by the phone
+Show the TCPP activities captured by the phone
+   - Verifies Communication:

  ### 1. Draw the necessary topology, add appropriate decorations, and provide comments.